Like many things, the best states to homestead in are in the eye of the homesteader.

 While people homestead for a variety of reasons, most share a common desire for simplicity and self-reliance.
 Homesteads take on the personality of the homesteader, and come in a variety of sizes and scope, with different goals in mind.
 The best states to homestead really depend on the goals of the homesteader.

 In a nation as diverse in its geography as the United States is, every homesteader can find the right fit for them.
+Maybe you're interested in a place where homeschooling your kids is easy, or where property taxes don't shoot through the roof.
 It may take some looking, and it may take some moving, but somewhere out there is the perfect spot for each family.

 Here are the best states to homestead in when considering five popular factors for modern homesteaders.